 Is Greek Salad Keto?

 You bet it is!
-This salad has a good balance of fat and protein, and it low in net carbs so it’s a good pick for a keto diet.
+This authentic Greek salad has a good balance of fat and protein, and it is low in net carbs so it’s a good pick for a keto diet.

 How To Make Easy Greek Salad